Additional Links

 Preparation:

 Actors will perform cold-readings from the script at initial auditions.
-Those invited to callbacks will received sides ahead of time.
+Those invited to callbacks will receive sides ahead of time.

 DOTTY: African American.
 60s-70s.
 The matriarch of the Shealy Family.
 Diagnosed with Alzheimer’s disease one year prior, her condition is progressing rapidly.
 She is, at her best, a force of nature.
 Strong, bold, witty, self-assured and a pistol.
 Her pride is her children, which she and her husband raised to be strong, passionate citizens of the world.
 Mother to Shelly, Donnie, and Averie.